morgan3d/quadplay/README.md

 ========================================================

 - Create games on Windows, macOS, Linux
-- Play your games in any web browser on laptop, desktop, tablet, phone, Raspberry Pi 4, or Jetson Nano
+- Play your games in any modern web browser on a laptop, desktop, tablet, phone, Raspberry Pi 4, or Jetson Nano
 - 60 fps @ 384 x 224 pixels = 12:7 aspect ≈ 16:9.3
 - 4096 sRGB (4:4:4) colors
 - Four players with virtual controls for D-pad and eight buttons